Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

 \subsubsection{Earth mover's distance}

-To measure the accuracy of a source localization estimate with respect to a given dipole, we use the earth mover's distance (EMD) which measures the minimum amount of work required to transfer a given mass distribution to another one.
-The measure was first proposed as an analytical distance function between probability distributions in metric spaces in \cite{Kantorovich,Vaserstein}.
-The linear optimization task and the name of EMD originate from \cite{RubnerY1998Amfd}.
-In this study, we use EMD to measure the similarity between a distributional reconstruction and a dipole associated with Dirac's delta function (or unit impulse).
+To measure the accuracy of a source localization estimate for a given dipole, we use the earth mover's distance (EMD) \cite{RubnerY1998Amfd} which measures the minimum amount of work required to transfer a given mass distribution to another.
+The measure was first proposed as an analytical distance function between probability distributions in metric spaces in \cite{Kantorovich, Vaserstein}.
+We use EMD to measure the similarity between a distributional reconstruction and a dipole associated with Dirac's delta function (or unit impulse).